The beautiful sunny beach town, Santa Cruz, CA

 Dave likes to bike, garden and eat popcorn!
 Regan likes to dance, hike and host game nights!

-Regan’s sister’s land on the Smith River and the beaches of Santa Cruz
+Regan’s sister’s land on the Smith River, as well as Yosemite and the Yuba River.

 Hi!
-We are Regan and Dave from Oakland, CA. We hope this will give you a good sense of who we are and what we’re about.
-We can wholeheartedly say that we are ready to start a family.
+We are Regan and Dave.
+We hope this profile will give you a good sense of who we are and what we’re about.
+We are so excited to become parents.
 We view open adoption as forming an extended family.
-Our ideal is to build a positive, caring relationship with our child’s birth parents (possibly you?) to the extent that they/you desire.
+Our ideal is to build a warm, caring relationship with our child’s birth parents (possibly you?) to the extent that they/you desire.

 We believe that open adoption means making a lifelong commitment to your child *and* to staying in touch with you and your family to the extent that you wish and to supporting a positive connection between you and your child over the years.
 We know we can never replace your unique role in his or her life.
-We can offer a safe, loving home based on respect, gratitude, and a deep belief in inherent human worth and dignity.
+We can offer a safe, nurturing home based on respect, gratitude, and most of all, love.

 We’re happy that we have an adoption-friendly community to offer our child!
 We have close friends who have either been adopted, adopted their children, or are birth/first mothers themselves, and we are blessed with the benefit of all of their perspectives.
 We’re also looking forward to play-dates with the adopted children of our friends and to create a supportive network with them that normalizes adoption for all of our children.

-Our pledge to you is to LOVE YOUR CHILD UNCONDITIONALLY, to provide a safe, nurturing, loving, stable home, and to always help your child know who their birth mother and birth family are, and to support them in having a great relationship with them/you.
+Our pledge to you is to love your child unconditionally, to provide a safe, nurturing, loving, stable home, grounded in social justice values that affirm the humanity of all people.
+We will always help your child know who their birth parents and birth family are, and to support them in having a great relationship with you.

-Regan was raised in northern Virginia with her mother and older sister and their dog Rags.
+Regan was raised in northern Virginia with her mother and older sister and their mutt named Rags.
 Her father and stepmother lived close by in Washington, D.C.
 In her twenties, she worked as a sea kayak guide, massage therapist, teen theater director, and a union organizer before going back to school to get a master’s degree in documentary film.
-For over the last ten years, her work has been as a documentary filmmaker.
-Throughout, she has been involved in LGBT, racial and disability justice, and antiwar activism.
+For the last 13 years, she has worked in the documentary film field as a director, producer, impact producer and distributor.
+Throughout her life, she has been very involved in social justice activism.

 For fun, she enjoys going hiking, swimming, reading, hosting game nights, dancing (mostly around the house these days), and tackling new recipes.
 In the winter, she pulls out her knitting projects, and some lucky relative gets a new hat or scarf that Christmas!